godotengine/godot-docs/tutorials/shading/migrating_to_godot_shader_language.rst

 Macros
 ^^^^^^

-In keeping with its similarity to C, glsl lets you use macros.
+In keeping with its similarity to C, GLSL lets you use macros.
 Commonly ``#define`` is used to define constants or small functions.
 There is no straightforward way to translate defines to Godot's shading language.
 If it is a function that is defined, then replace with a function, and if it is a constant then replace with a uniform.
-For other macros (``#if``, ``#ifdef``, etc.) there is no equivalent becuase they run during the pre-processing stage of compilation.
+For other macros (``#if``, ``#ifdef``, etc.) there is no equivalent because they run during the pre-processing stage of compilation.

 Variables
 ^^^^^^^^^

-Glsl has many built in variables that are hard-coded in.
+GLSL has many built in variables that are hard-coded.
 These variables are not uniforms, so they are not editable from the main program.

 +---------------------+---------+------------------------+-----------------------------------------------------+